insidae/astro-nought/README.md

 ![](images/script.jpg?raw=true)

-I own the domain, astro-nought.com, and have been working on a myriad of concepts and ideas in my spare time over the last few years in preparation.
+I now own the domain, astro-nought.com, and have been working on a myriad of concepts and ideas in my spare time over the last few years in preparation.
 Now that I'm comfortable in my coding ability, it's time to take my designs and mock-ups and actually build the working site.